adousen/julialang.cn/README.md

 This is a site like julialang.org, but it uses python and flask instead of ruby to generate the markdown pages.
-This Project is in the developing.
+This Project is in development.

 ##Installation